 #highereducation #recruitment #applicants

-When the University of Bristol decided to review the way it handled offers, the recruitment team first needed to get a better understanding of how the offers themselves can influence perceptions of the university for applicants, parents and teachers.
-The research was needed in order to provide evidence for an important internal discussion about the university's offer strategy.
+When the University of Bristol decided to review the way it handled offers, the recruitment team first needed to get a better understanding of how the offers themselves influenced perceptions of the University for applicants.
+Research was needed to provide evidence for an important internal discussion about the University’s offer strategy.